zwxzwxzwx21/tetris_bot/notes.md

-DONT READ MOST OF THAT COULD BE OUTDATED AF

-deleting notes as now its mostly a todo, i will focus on how bot works when i will get things mentioned below ready (the "gamemodes"), until that, it doesnt fucking matter whether i get the idea or not as i dont evne have the tools to work with really

-1. with new window that shows how algorythm work i would like to add some things that may improve the clarity of how things work:
+with new window that shows how algorythm work i would like to add some things that may improve the clarity of how things work:
 - have a small game window like, 360x640 for example, you have some modes on the left like:
      - "random" - which  just places pieces and clears lines, singles,doubles whatever currect algorythm has to offer
      - "spins" - disables or enables usage of spins